Blog Layout

 I then asked the ladies if they have considered how the poor man might have felt if he was illiterate and was rude because he was embarrassed.

 The change in the two ladies were phenomenal.
 ‘Oh, I never even thought about that, gasped one.
 Their demeanour changed immediately from one of anger and resentment to one of deep sympathy.
-They also felt much better in themselves and were able to let of all the negative feelings they had bene holding onto.
+They also felt much better in themselves and were able to let of all the negative feelings they had been holding onto.

 It is easy to see from this scenario, in real life, we tend to project our assumption (our reality) onto the situation, but the reality might not be what we have perceived.